 The usual defense of the $15 subscription is polish: cloud models, cleaned-up formatting, 100+ languages.

-Infina's answer is an optional cloud add-on at $10 a month, with its own 7-day free trial.
-It brings big cloud transcription models, cleanup by large language models, and more languages, on top of an app you already own.
+Infina's answer is an optional cloud add-on at $9.99 a month, with its own 7-day free trial.
+It brings big cloud transcription models, cleanup by large language models, and more languages, on top of a plan that already works.

 The time side: the arithmetic, in the open